-With either type of strateg (many small versus few large), the population withstands combinations of higher climate velocities and higher harvesting rates than without the (compare Figures 3c and d to Figure 3a).
-However, there also differences between the large and the small strategies.
-At lower climate velocities, spaced more than one average dispersal distance apart result in larger fluctuations of population biomass relative to small, closely spaced(Appendix A.6, Figure S1). inimum population biomass higher in simulations with smaller , a larger buffer against extinction relative to simulations larger .
+With protected areas present we either assume that harvesting is proportional in areas between reserves or that harvesting pressure remains constant, and is shifted to available, unprotected habitat.
+We find our results are qualitatively identical: effort reallocation effectively increases the harvest rate, reducing the critical harvest rate.
+We present the following results for MPAs without effort reallocation (see Appendix A.7 for details, Figure S2).
+With either type of protected area strategy in effect (many small versus few large), the population withstands combinations of higher climate velocities and higher harvesting rates than without the protected areas (compare Figures 3c and d to Figure 3a).
+However, there are also differences between the large and the small protected area strategies.
+At lower climate velocities, protected areas spaced more than one average dispersal distance apart result in larger fluctuations of population biomass relative to small, closely spaced protected areas (Appendix A.6, Figure S1).
+Minimum population biomass is higher in simulations with smaller protected areas, potentially providing a larger buffer against extinction relative to simulations with larger but more widely spaced protected areas.

 Discussion

-Climate change and harvest are two dominant human impacts on marine species and many terrestrial species, but our understanding for their joint effects and interactions .
-By analyzing a general model that incorporates dispersal and reproduction, we show that climate and harvesting interact strongly in their effects on species persistence and biomass.
-In particular, we that the critical harvesting rate decreases as climate velocity increases.
+Climate change and harvest are two of the dominant human impacts on marine species and many terrestrial species, but our understanding for their joint effects and interactions remains limited.
+By analyzing a general model that incorporates dispersal and reproduction, we show that climate velocity and harvesting interact strongly in their effects on species persistence and biomass.
+In particular, we find that the critical harvesting rate decreases as climate velocity increases.
 In other words, the more quickly the environment shifts, the less harvesting it takes to drive the population extinct.
+The interaction between climate velocity and harvesting are additive for most combinations of stressor levels, with weak synergy only appearing close to population extinction.
+However, harvesting rules that avoid harvest from low-density parts of the population, such as the leading edge, change the interaction substantially.
+In the latter case, the population only decreases by an amount equal to the effect of the single worst stressor (whether climate velocity or harvest).

-ur results suggest that particular combinations of harvesting and climate velocity will affect certain species more than others.
-Species with a higher rate and a longer average dispersal distance will better track rapid climate velocities, as compared to species with a low rate and short dispersal distances.
-Th finding higher rate make population more to harvesting.
-It is worth pointing out that a higher rate can be generated either by shorter generation times or higher fecundity. mpirical work sugges that fish warming (Perry et al. 2005).
+Our results suggest that particular combinations of harvesting and climate velocity will affect certain species more than others.
+Species with a higher intrinsic population growth rate (i.e., growth rate at low abundance) and a longer average dispersal distance will better track rapid climate velocities, as compared to species with a low intrinsic population growth rate and short dispersal distances.
+This finding matches previous expectations: higher growth rates make a population more resistant to the removals from harvesting or the losses associated with tracking climate velocity.
+It is worth pointing out that a higher population growth rates can be generated either by shorter generation times or higher fecundity.
+Empirical work also suggests that marine fish and invertebrates with faster life histories, as well as terrestrial birds and plants with greater dispersal abilities, shifted their distributions more quickly in response to warming (Perry et al. 2005; Angert et al. 2011; Pinsky et al. 2013).

-While higher reproductive rates improve a population’s ability to persist, higher dispersal distances d not necessarily do so.
-In agreement with Zhou and Kot (2011), we found that at low speeds, a short dispersal distance improved the maximum harvesting rate a population could sustain, while at higher speeds a longer dispersal distance improved the maximum climate velocity under which the population could persist. climate velocity selectively favor species with dispersal distances best matched to the rate of shift.
+While higher reproductive rates improve a population’s ability to persist in our model, higher dispersal distances did not necessarily do so.
+In agreement with related results from Zhou and Kot (2011), we found that at low speeds, a short dispersal distance improved the maximum harvesting rate a population could sustain, while at higher speeds a longer dispersal distance improved the maximum climate velocity under which the population could persist.
+It appears that climate velocity could selectively favor species with dispersal distances best matched to the rate of shift.